Monday, 20 February 2023

 A man behind my bed was cutting bodies with

-a chainsaw and tossing body parts into a skip, these
+a chainsaw and tossing body parts into a skip; these

-weren’t dreaming state.
+weren't dreaming states.
 They were between

 sleep and awake, drifting.
 My left hemisphere

-I have never seen anything like this, a million-dollar film
+I have never seen anything like this; a million-dollar film

-the likes of ontripping on L.S.D. psycodelics.
+the likes of tripping on L.S.D. psychedelics.

-memory loss was like the film leaving Las Vegas
+memory loss was like the film Leaving Las Vegas

 I was leaving humanity.

-Hunter s Thompson couldn’t write this script.
+Hunter Thompson couldn't write this script.

-I’m just lucky in a sense to have lost my long-
+I'm just lucky in a sense to have lost my long--

 term memory.

-This was like something from the book, ‘The diving bell
+This was like something from the book, 'The Diving Bell

-and the butterfly, the man in the book died from his stroke
+and the butterfly, the man in the book, died from his stroke

 after reciting to his private nurse by blinking his eyes